vlifesystems/talks/README.md

 A collection of talk slides.

+These slides are for use with [Go Present](https://godoc.org/golang.org/x/tools/present) tool.

 2018
 ------
 * [Rulehunter - Find Simple Rules in Your Data to Meet Your Goals](http://vlifesystems.com/talks/rulehunter/Rulehunter.html)